Pushing through the market square,

 (David Bowie, Five Years)

-Time Machine responds to the climate emergency by enabling us to experience the future of climate breakdown.
-This immersive, mixed reality craft will carry you through time on a multisensory narrative which centres on an as-yet unborn protagonist whose fate is bound to the environmental emergencies.
-And empower you to act now.
+Time Machine, a project with young people, helps us imagine, predict and respond to possible futures of the climate emergency.
+This immersive, mixed reality craft will carry you through time on a multisensory narrative which centres on an as-yet unborn protagonist whose fate is bound to our response to the climate crisis.
+Our goal is to empower you to act now.

 We won’t in fact be able to go back and change what will become our history, despite what the time machine appears to make possible.
 And that’s the point.
 The time machine is designed to enable you to experience your own feelings about your agency in tackling the climate emergency.
 And spur you to act now.